The Sixth Man

 Willie Ray, 65, has been an usher for Carolina Athletics for the past 27 years — and a Carolina fan for years before that.
 Known among colleagues and fans alike for his friendly demeanor, Ray uses simple acts of generosity and observation to cultivate community while navigating retirement.

-Willie Ray shares a poem written by his late wife, who passed away from cancer in 2016, leaving him a widower and single father.
-"Your circle starts like this," he says, gesturing wide with his arms.
-"But as you get older it just gets smaller — that's why you need people who love you and tell you they love you."
+Below, Willie Ray shares a poem written by his late wife, who passed away from cancer in 2016, leaving him a widower and single father.